-The Geneva Centre for the Democratic Control of Armed Forces (DCAF) – is an international foundation whose mission is to assist the international community in pursuing good governance and reform of the security sector.
+The Geneva Centre for Security Sector Governance (DCAF) – is an international foundation whose mission is to assist the international community in pursuing good governance and reform of the security sector.
 The Centre provides in‐country advisory support and practical assistance programmes, develops and promotes norms and standards, conducts tailored policy research, and identifies good practices and recommendations to promote democratic security sector governance.
 DCAF’s Gender and Security Programme works through research, policy and technical advice, and regional projects to support the development of security sectors that meet the security needs of men, women, boys and girls, and the full participation of men and women in security sector institutions and security sector reform processes.

 The NATO Industrial Advisory Group (NIAG) was established in October 1968 to support the Conference of National Armaments Directors (the senior NATO committee responsible for promoting the cooperation between countries in the armaments field) by facilitating cooperation between NATO and the Allies’ defence industries.

 On 24 June 2017, the NATO Parliamentary Assembly Secretary General, David Hobbs and the Chairman of the NIAG, Martin Hill, signed a letter of intent for collaboration between the Assembly's ESC, STC and DSC Committees and the NIAG at the strategic, planning and implementation levels.